10 Things You Should Do Before You Evacuate

 #2.
 Sign Up For Emergency Notification Services

-As much as you’d like to believe you will be listening to the radio or television when an emergency strikes, this isn’t always the case.
+As much as you’d like to believe you’ll be listening to the radio or television when an emergency strikes, this isn’t always the case.
 Take the time to sign up for an emergency notification service.
 Ready.gov is a good one!
-However, you can also go to PublicAlerts.org to sign up for emergency notification services.
+However, you can also visit PublicAlerts.org to sign up for emergency notification services.

 #3.
 Offer a Place for Others to Stay

-What if you have friends that are evacuating, but you are not?
+What if you have friends who are evacuating, but you aren’t?
 Why not offer others a place to stay?
 Sure, it’s not always ideal to have others in your house.
 However, an emergency is an emergency.
-If you can, allow others to stay with you who may be evacuating a natural disaster.
+If you can, allow others who may be evacuating a natural disaster elsewhere to stay with you.
 You won’t believe the amount of gratitude they will have for you extending your hospitality.

 #4.
 Prepare Yourself Mentally

 I have to admit that there is a lot of adrenaline when you are evacuating.
-You are likely to forget a lot of stuff, which is why starting now is important.
-You are going to need time to prep yourself mentally.
-Spend time learning your evacuation plan and what you need to do before you leave.
+You will likely forget a lot of stuff, so starting now is essential.
+You’re going to need time to prepare yourself mentally.
+Spend time learning your evacuation plan and what you must do before leaving.
+You should discuss your plans and practice them with all family members.
+Your family could be scattered around the community as they attend school, work, the gym, or other daily routine locations.

 If there was ever a time that you needed to evacuate but your cellphone was useless, what would you use?
-Radios are a great way to keep in touch with others and hear what is going on in the world.
-You will want to purchase a battery-operated walkie talkie and an emergency radio.
+Radios are a great way to keep in touch with others and hear what is happening worldwide.
+You’ll want to purchase a battery-operated walkie-talkie and an emergency radio.
 Both are great tools to help you get help or communicate with others.
-We recently purchased an emergency radio that has batteries, but also has a crank so you can operate it if the batteries run out of juice.
+We recently purchased an emergency radio with batteries.
+It can also function as a hand-crank radio, so you can operate it if the batteries run out of juice.

 #6.
 Always Keep Your Gas Tank Nearly Full

 You can’t evacuate in an emergency if your gas tank is empty.
-This is one of those REALLY important tips.
+This is one of those essential tips.
 Don’t ignore this one.
-In an emergency or evacuation, everyone will be trying to get gas and the gas stations will be packed.
+Everyone will try to get gas in an emergency or evacuation, and the gas stations will be packed if they’re still open.
 If at all possible, keep your gas tank as close to full as possible.

 #7.
 Keep Your Phone Charged & Have a Backup Battery

-When you need your cellphone most is when it seems to have a dead battery.
-If you can, always try and keep your phone charged.
-If you are unexpectedly needing to evacuate, you would be in trouble if your phone wasn’t charged.
+When you need your cellphone most, it seems to have a dead battery.
+If you can, always try to keep your phone charged.
+If you unexpectedly need to evacuate, you would be in trouble if your phone wasn’t charged.
 Keep a backup battery in your emergency bag as well.
 It doesn’t hurt to keep an extra phone charger cable in your car.
-You have to think of these things now, so they can help you later.
+You have to think of these things now so they can help you later.

 #8.
 Pack an Emergency Bag

 Way before an emergency evacuation strikes, make sure you pack an emergency bag.
 You should have one packed for every single person in your family.
-An emergency bag will have everything in it you need to survive for at least a few days in case of an emergency.
+An emergency bag will have everything you need to survive for at least a few days in case of an emergency.
 Of course, this isn’t a long-term solution, but it does help you survive for a few days in an emergency situation.
-72 Hour Kits Please have one ready for your pet as well.
+72-Hour Kits: Please have one ready for your pet as well.

 #9.
 Gas Mainline Should Be Shut Off

-When you are being asked to evacuate, you can assume that you don’t know what will happen to your home while you are gone.
+When you’re asked to evacuate, you can assume you don’t know what will happen to your home while you’re gone.
 Like most people, you hope to return.
-One thing you can do to ensure your house doesn’t explode, on top of everything else going on, is to turn off your main gas line.
+To ensure your house doesn’t explode, on top of everything else going on, you should turn off your main gas line.
 This is something that not everyone remembers to do!
-However, it can help keep houses from exploding in case of a natural disaster.
-Keep in mind you may have to have the gas company turn it back on, so be aware of that.
+However, it can help keep houses from exploding in a natural disaster.
+Remember that you may have to have the gas company turn it back on, so be aware of that.
 Please have a 4-in-1 tool on hand.

 How To Turn The Gas And Water Off To Your House